What is a prostate/rectal ultrasound?

 A prostate/rectal ultrasound may be used to check the size, location, and shape of the prostate gland and nearby structures.
 It may be used to look at the prostate gland for signs of cancer or other conditions.
 It’s often the next step after a finding of raised (elevated) prostate-specific antigen (PSA) during a blood test.
 Prostate/rectal ultrasound may be used to stage and watch treatment of rectal cancer.
 It's also used to look at the rectum for other problems.

-Your healthcare provider may also use a prostate/rectal ultrasound to help place a needle to take a tissue sample (biopsy).
-Or he or she may use it to help place radiation seeds used to treat prostate cancer.
+Your healthcare provider may also use a prostate/rectal ultrasound to help place a needle to take a tissue sample (biopsy), which will be examined in a lab.
+Or they may do it to help place radiation seeds used to treat prostate cancer.